Jesus’ name is holy. That’s why we honor It—and why taking His divine name in vain is such a grave sin.

 Acts 4:10

-To honor Jesus, Whose name means “God saves” and Who saves us from our sins, the Feast of the Holy Name of Jesus was celebrated by the Catholic Church as early as the 15th century.
+To honor Jesus, Whose Name means “God saves” and Who saves us from our sins, the Feast of the Holy Name of Jesus was celebrated by the Catholic Church as early as the 15th century.

 Here are a few other truths about devotion to the Holy Name of Jesus that you may not know…

-1. The name of Jesus is “living and effective” (Hebrews 4:12).
+1. The Name of Jesus is “living and effective” (Hebrews 4:12).

-When we speak Jesus’ name, there is true divine efficacy:
+When we speak Jesus’ Name, there is true divine efficacy:

-We give honour to the Name of Jesus, not because we believe that there is any intrinsic power hidden in the letters composing it, but because the Name of Jesus reminds us of all the blessings we receive through our Holy Redeemer.”
-Just some of the benefits of calling on His name include: “help in bodily needs,” “consolation in spiritual trials,” and “[protection] against Satan and his wiles.
+We give honour to the Name of Jesus, not because we believe that there is any intrinsic power hidden in the letters composing it, but because the Name of Jesus reminds us of all the blessings we receive through our Holy Redeemer.

-2. The name of Jesus reminds us of who He is and who we are.
+2. The Name of Jesus reminds us of Who He is and who we are.

-When we pray with or speak Jesus’ name, we recall both His identity as a Member of the Trinity and His relationship with us.
+When we pray with or speak Jesus’ Name, we recall both His identity as a Member of the Trinity and His relationship with us.

 The Catechism of the Catholic Church puts it this way:

 The name ‘Jesus’ signifies that the very name of God is present in the person of his Son, made man for the universal and definitive redemption from sins.
-It is the divine name that alone brings salvation, and henceforth all can invoke his name, for Jesus united himself to all men through his Incarnation, so that ‘there is no other name under heaven given among men by which we must be saved’
+It is the divine name that alone brings salvation, and henceforth all can invoke his name, for Jesus united himself to all men through his Incarnation, so that ‘there is no other name under heaven given among men by which we must be saved.’

 The Catechism of the Catholic Church, 432